mboughaba/vim-lessmess/README.md

 let g:enable_lessmess_highlighting = 1
 ```

-To toggle highlighting on hidden characters use command.
-This is simply calling vim native toggle list
+To toggle highlighting of hidden characters, use command below.
 ```vim
 LessmessDisplayToggle
 ```
+This is simply calling vim native toggle list, I highly believe that syntax highlighting for white-spaces is a bit overkill.
+So why not just use ViM built-in list.

 Or using custom mapping in your .vimrc
 ```vim